Why I Won’t Give My Son Cow’s Milk

-As much as I love cheese, cream and yogurt, I have first hand experienced a change in my health and digestion when I decided to cut it out.
+So why am I against dairy?
+As much as I love cheese, cream and yogurt, I have experienced a change in my health and digestion when I decided to cut it out.
 Once I stopped dairy my usually slow digestive system improved and general state of health felt a lot better because of it.
-My brothers who have suffered from severe eczema their whole lives have experienced significant improvements since cutting dairy with them being able to reduce their use of steroid creams and treatments.
+My brothers who have suffered from severe eczema their whole lives have experienced significant improvements since cutting dairy.
+With them now being able to reduce their use of steroid creams and treatments.

 Considering all of the above, the idea of feeding my son 2 bottles of cows milk a day leaves a pit in my stomach.
 Could I be opening him up to digestive issues and allergies by giving him cows milk?
-If he no longer needs breastmilk, which is made for humans, then why does he need cows milk?
-So what do I give him?
+If he no longer needs breastmilk, and I don’t want to feed him cows milk then what do I give him?

 What are your thoughts?